flowsnow/wonderful-thyme/content/_index.md

       as our students, thus, we are qualified to guide them through this rewarding journey.
     actions: []
+    title: >-
+      Our experience and expertise in emerging technologies make the big ocean of IT feel like a breeze.
   - section_id: recent-posts
     type: section_posts
     background: gray